 She blushed even more but did not walk away.
 Who would?

-This was Dilandau Albatou, one of the boarding school's most sought-after male.
-He was tall, slender but nicely built, intelligent, and most of all, devastatingly handsome.
+This was Dilandau Albatou, one of the boarding school's most sought-after male; he was tall, slender but nicely built, intelligent, and most of all, devastatingly handsome.
 His reputation as an arrogant and manipulative playboy did nothing to thwart the girls' affection for him.
-It even added to his desirability.
+For them, it even added to his desirability.

 "Do you," she began, shyly looking up to find him smirking knowingly.
 She became even more embarrassed, but, clearing her throat, began once more.
 "Do you want to join us?"